Waterproofing a laundry ensures the structural integrity of your home. Has the laundry at your new property been sufficiently sealed?

 How waterproofing is done

 The process of waterproofing is done in stages.
-It will be applied before the floors and walls are installed.
+It will be applied before the floor and walls tiles are installed.
 A primer and a few coats of sealant are applied for the bathroom and laundry.

 Waterproofing can take a day or so to completely dry before tiles can be laid.
 Your licensed waterproof installer will give the go ahead when the surface is ready to install tiles.